 Layered templates are very convenient ways to shorten the time it takes to create a layout or a way to beat the blank canvas syndrome by giving you a starting point.
-Even though some scrappers will like to use the layered template as is, it is more common to use the basic shapes and ideas and then change it to suit our photos, supplies, and mood.
+Even though some scrappers will like to use the layered template as is, it is more common to use the basic shapes and ideas and then change them to suit our photos, supplies, and mood.
 If you have already created a layout and still have a layered version of it, it is easy to transform it into a layered template (check this tutorial), however, maybe you don't have that version anymore, so what can you do?
 Although it is a little bit more work, it is still possible to create that layered template "from scratch".
 Here is how.

 Choose the layout

-Obviously, you nee to choose which layout you will use.
+Obviously, you need to choose which layout you will use.
 If you have a large version of it, it is great, if not, you can get around it.
 We'll use this layout, from Melissa Shanhun to create a layered template.

 Of course, you don't want to work on your original file, so you should duplicate it (Shift-D).
 It will also give you one copy to work on and one copy as a reference.
 Then, resize your duplicate to 3600x3600 pixels.
 That is the standard size for a full page layout.